-The Organization has a revolving loan program which provides resources focused on enhancing human capital through the development of economic opportunities.
+The Organization has a program which provides resources focused on enhancing human capital through the development of economic opportunities.
 The outstanding loans were a part of the transfer of assets from Empower Baltimore Management Corporation (EBMC) that occurred during the fiscal year ended December 31, 2013.
-The outstanding balances on the loans and notes, net of uncollectable allowance as of December 31, 2019 and 2018, were \$467,370 and \$477,001, respectively.
+Loans and notes receivable were fully reserved as of December 31, 2020.
+The outstanding balances on the loans and notes, net of uncollectable allowance as of December 31, 2019, were \$467,370.
 The Organization has recorded these outstanding loans as an asset and recognized a related liability.
 The related liability represents deferred revenue for net outstanding loans plus cash on hand from this program.
 Loans are stated at the amount of unpaid principal adjusted for any write-offs and reserves for estimated uncollectible loans.